pyeve/eve/docs/quickstart.rst

         },
     }

-For more informations on validation see :ref:`validation`.
+For more information on validation see :ref:`validation`.

 Now let's say that we want to further customize the `people` endpoint.
 We want
 to: